 ADJUDICATION

-• Acted (with Matthias Cheung) for a major property development company against a contractor in connection with a prospective £7 million final account adjudication under a JCT trade contract for the design and construction of two multi-storey buildings, with a focus on the claim for defective balcony works.
+• Acting (with Matthias Cheung) for a major property development company against a contractor in connection with a prospective £7 million final account adjudication under a JCT trade contract for the design and construction of two multi-storey buildings, with a focus on the claim for defective balconies.

-• A final account adjudication between a major property development company and a construction company concerning (inter alia) non-compliance with condition precedents before claiming variations, raising issues of promissory estoppel and fraud.
+• A final account adjudication between a major property development company and a construction company concerning (inter alia) non-compliance with condition precedents to variations, raising issues of promissory estoppel and fraud.
 (During pupillage)

 * Cases worked on before joining Chambers.